Suffolk’s bag fee: What you should know

 The bill offers a few exemptions.
 The paper bags used for prescription medication at pharmacies are exempt, though the store may still charge you if you want a plastic bag with it.
 According to the law, customers also do not have to pay for garment bags or bags for meat, dry goods and produce without handles — the clear plastic kind you may find in the produce section, for example.

-Restaurants and carryout food establishments are also exempt, so you won’t be expected to pay five cents at the drive-through window or your local pizza shop.
+Restaurants and food establishments are also exempt, so you won’t be expected to pay 5 cents at the drive-through window or your local pizza shop.

 So who’s getting the money?